Easy to Difficult Bible Trivia Quiz

 Adullam Cave is where David hid out so that Saul couldn't locate him.

-David fled from Saul first with Achish, king of Gath, for sanctuary.
+David fled from Saul first to Achish, king of Gath, for sanctuary.

 The locals did not accept him there, and he had to leave.